PythonJuniorDev/WikiSummaryApp/NOTES.md

 - Improve Error Handling: Add more specific messages and custom exceptions.
 - Implement Caching: Save previous requests to avoid repeated API calls.
 - Convert to GUI: Use Windows Forms or WPF for a better user interface.
+(WPF = Windows Presentation Foundation: UI framework by Microsoft used to build rich desktop applications on Windows.)